netxms/netxms-doc/admin/mobile-console.rst

 will show the items inside, continuing to click up to an object will show a set of swipeable pages:

   * :guilabel:`Overview`: here are presented the main info associated to this node, such as the name, the primary IP, the status, etc.
   * :guilabel:`Alarms`: here are presented the list of pending alarms (if any) for this node, with the possibility to manage them with the following commands:
       * :guilabel:`Actions`:
+        .. empty line needed, otherwise above label becomes bold ..
           * :guilabel:`Acknowledge`: acknowledge the alarm.
           * :guilabel:`Sticky acknowledge`: sticky acknowledge the alarm.
           * :guilabel:`Resolve:` resolve the alarm.